ppy/osu-wiki/wiki/osu!supporter/en.md

 - Press the pencil icon in the lower right corner of the profile cover.
 - Adjusting the profile colour alters the colour of almost everything, including the banner, buttons, links, and text.

-Once osu!supporter expires, the colour customizations will remain, but may only be changed back to default and cannot be customized any further.
+Once osu!supporter expires, the colour customisations will remain, but may only be changed back to default and cannot be customised any further.

 ### One free username change